Download This Sample

 - It is a large desert basin surrounded by the Pacific Ocean and the San Gabriel Mountain Range.

-- It is divided by the Santa Monica Mountains.
+- It is both flat and hilly and is divided by the Santa Monica Mountains.

-- Los Angeles is home to a lot of famous beaches such as Malibu, Venice Beach, Santa Monica, as well as mountains.
+- Los Angeles is home to a lot of famous beaches, such as Malibu, Venice Beach, and Santa Monica, as well as mountains.

-- The city is built on a high seismic zone which is why it experiences many high intensity earthquakes.
+- The city is built on a high seismic zone which is why it experiences high-intensity earthquakes.

-- It is mostly sunny and breezy in Southern California.
+- Los Angeles has a Mediterranean climate with dry summers and very mild winters.
+It is mostly sunny and breezy in Southern California.

-- LA experiences low humidity and little rain most of the year.
+- Los Angeles experiences low humidity and little rain for most of the year.

 - In 1542, Juan Rodríguez Cabrillo claimed Southern California for Spain from the Chumash and Tongva tribes.